openvinotoolkit/datumaro/site/content/en/docs/formats/datumaro_binary.md

 ### Dataset encryption

 Another advantage of the DatumaroBinary format is that it supports dataset encryption.
 If your dataset is hijacked by a potential attacker and you are concerned that your intellectual properties may be damaged, you can use this feature to protect your dataset from attackers.
 Enabling the dataset encryption feature allows you to encrypt both annotations and media or only the annotations.
 If you export the dataset to DatumaroBinary format with encryption, the secret key is automatically generated at the same time.
 You must keep this secret key separate from the exported dataset.
 This is because the secret key should be needed to read the exported dataset.
 Therefore, you have to be careful not to lose the secret key.
 If you would like to see an example of dataset encryption using Datumaro's Python API, please see [here](https://github.com/openvinotoolkit/datumaro/blob/develop/notebooks/09_encrypt_dataset.ipynb).
+For CLI usage of encryption, please see [Import encrypted datasets](#import-encrypted-datasets) and [Export datasets with encryption](#export-datasets-with-encryption) sections.

 ### Usage for model training